-Physics 4 - Fields 0.5
+Physics 4 - Fields

-- Newton's Laws of gravitation, gravitational field strength and potential, Kepler's laws and orbits. - Electrostatics, electric fields, electric potential and potential energy. - Magnetism and the effect of charged particles and current carrying wires in a B field.
+- Newton's Laws of gravitation, gravitational field strength and potential, Kepler's laws and orbits. - Electrostatics, electric fields, electric potential and potential energy transfer of charge. - Magnetism and the effect of charged particles and current carrying wires in a B field.

-Physics 5 - Quantum and Modern Physics 1.0
+Physics 5 - Electromagnetism and Atomic Physics